feathersui/feathersui-starling/documentation/help/markdown/scroll-text.md

 scrollText.height = 200;
 ```

-## Skinning a Scroll Text
+## Skinning a `ScrollText`

-For full details about what skin and style properties are available, see the [ScrollText API reference](../api-reference/feathers/controls/ScrollText.html).
+For full details about what skin and style properties are available, see the [`ScrollText` API reference](../api-reference/feathers/controls/ScrollText.html).
 We'll look at a few of the most common properties below.

 ### Font Styles